 10. Violence and Abuse

-Parents of the dysfunctional family may resort to physical abuse and hurting of a child.
-There may be signs of verbal, physical, sexual or emotional abuse in children who come from dysfunctional families.
-Children observe this as normal and showcase the same behaviour as adults later.
+Parents in a dysfunctional family may resort to abuse of the child.
+There may be signs of verbal, physical, sexual, or emotional abuse in children who come from dysfunctional families.
+Children observe this as normal, and showcase the same behaviour as adults later.

 Growing up in a dysfunctional family can largely have negative effects on the children in the family.
-Mistrust, anxiety, despise and other negative emotions lead to a very insecure adult.
+Mistrust, anxiety, despise, and other negative emotions lead to the making of a very insecure adult.

-Certain common behaviour patterns can be observed in people who come from a dysfunctional family.
-They are:
+Certain common behaviour patterns can be observed in people who come from a dysfunctional family, such as:

-- They have a bad image of self and suffer from lack of self-confidence and self-esteem.
+- They have a bad image of themselves, and they suffer from low self-confidence and self-esteem.

-- In studies, their performance is usually poor as they struggle to concentrate and focus.
+- Their academic performance is usually poor, as they struggle to concentrate and focus.

 - They exhibit self-harm or self-destructive behaviour.

-- They can suffer from serious mental conditions such as depression, suicidal thoughts, anxiety, paranoia
+- They can suffer from mental health issues such as depression, suicidal thoughts, anxiety, paranoia, etc.

-- Such people may lack discipline as they do not have a good role model to look up to while growing up and can become irresponsible or destructive.
+- They may lack discipline due to lack of a role model to look up to while growing up, and can become irresponsible or destructive.

-Tips to Overcome the Negative Effect of Dysfunctional Family
+Tips to Overcome the Negative Effects of a Dysfunctional Family

-Once you have identified if you come from a dysfunctional family, the first step is to acknowledge and recognise behaviours and habits that are related to the dysfunctional baggage.
-As adults, you are surviving the effects of being brought up in a dysfunctional family effects.
-There are ways to deal with it.
-Here is how:
+Once you have identified if you come from a dysfunctional family, the first step is to acknowledge and recognise behaviours and habits in yourself that have grown out of being in a dysfunctional family.
+As adults, you are surviving the effects of being brought up in such an environment.
+There are many ways to deal with it, such as:

-As adults, you have a choice to overcome your circumstances and work towards creating a healthier emotional situation.
-It is important to take the responsibility for your actions and learn how to meet the expectations that are set for you by yourself and your family.
+As adults, you have a choice to overcome your circumstances, and work towards creating a healthy emotional situation.
+It is important to take responsibility for your actions, and learn how to meet the expectations that are set for you by yourself and your family.

-Once you recognise your shortcomings, it is important to seek professional help or help in any form to deal with the issues from childhood.
+Once you recognise any behaviours or habits that are harmful, it is important to seek professional help, or help in some form, to fix them.
 Dealing with low self-confidence can be a difficult thing, and it always helps to have the support of family and friends.

 Sometimes, conflicting situations can make way for creativity and expression.
-If you want to overcome the negative effect of a dysfunctional family, express yourself in a healthy way to your family and close ones.
-Share your thoughts and discuss how you can rebuild relationships.
+If you want to overcome the negative effects of a dysfunctional family, express yourself in a healthy way to your family and close ones.
+Share your thoughts, and discuss how you can rebuild relationships.

-It is not easy to grow up in a place where trust is hard to come by amongst the adults you have seen around you.
-As a child, if you have seen your parents be mistrustful, their is a tendency that you will carrythe same into your adulthood.
-With time and patience, learn to build trust amongst your closest ones.
+It is not easy to grow up in a place where trust is hard to come by among the adults you have seen around you.
+As a child, if you have seen your parents be mistrustful, that is a tendency that you will carry into your adulthood.
+With time and patience, learn to build trust among your closest ones.

-Families who are dysfunctional are emotionally unstable, and as adults, you have the choice to build or rebuild a relationship that is broken.
-Start with baby steps and try and forgive and support your family wherever you can.
+Families that are dysfunctional are emotionally unstable, and as adults, you have the choice to build (or rebuild) a relationship that is broken.
+Start with baby steps, and try to forgive and support your family wherever you can.

-No matter what kind of an upbringing you have had, there is always an opportunity as an adult to reflect and improve yourself and to have meaningful relationships with people!
+No matter the kind of upbringing you have had, there is always an opportunity as an adult to reflect upon and improve yourself, and to have meaningful relationships with people.